JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Avabella Hawthorne.md

 > As arcane Pressure increases, her aura will increase in intensity until it burns white at level 12.
 Extends .3m around her body passively.
 >
 > **µ Kickstart** (Self | Fire)
 >> This can only be used when she first activates Arcana Augere.
 Upon activating Augere, she can choose whether or not to use **Kickstart**.
 This allows her to begin with level 4 Pressure instantly, at the cost of instantly creating 5 levels of Heat.
+Automatically puts her in Gear 2.
 >
 > **µ Envelopment** (Support | Fire)
 >> Requires level 4 Pressure to activate, consumes 2 per turn.
 Can be activated for as much time as Ava desires, including being pulsed.
 No matter how briefly, it will always consume 2 levels on activation.